CycloneDX/gh-python-generate-sbom/README.md

 >
-> This GitHub Action is considdered deprecated.
+> This GitHub Action is considered deprecated.
 > Instead, you may use one the following tool in your github workflow:
 >
 >  [`cyclonedx-bom`](https://pypi.org/project/cyclonedx-bom/)